-Neuroendocrine Cancer Australia was formed in 2009 by Dr John Leyden (Chair and co-founder) and Simone Leyden (CEO and co-founder) due to the experience they had with their sister Kate's diagnosis with pancreatic neuroendocrine cancer.
+NeuroEndocrine Cancer Australia was formed in 2009 by Dr John Leyden and Simone Leyden due to the experience they had with their sister Kate's diagnosis with pancreatic neuroendocrine cancer.

 The Foundation is an independent medical not-for-profit charity directed towards improving the outcomes of patients with NETs.

-The mission of Neuroendocrine Cancer Australia is:
+The mission of NeuroEndocrine Cancer Australia is: